Who We Are:

 CITL comprises the following areas: Instructional Technology, Writing Across the Curriculum (including the TRAC Writing Fellows Program), Digital Scholarship Team, Learning Space Technology and Design, Classroom Technology and Public Site Support, and Online Learning and Distance Education Operations.

-Greg Reihman serves as the Director of the Center for Innovation in Teaching and Learning.
-He and others in CITL's leadership group work closely with faculty, College Deans’ offices, the Provost's Office, Center staff, and staff from across the University to collaboratively develop the Center’s areas of focus and activities.
+Peggy Kane serves as the Director of the Center for Innovation in Teaching and Learning.
+She and others in CITL's leadership group work closely with faculty, College Deans’ offices, the Provost's Office, CITL staff, LTS Leadership, and staff from across the University to collaboratively develop the Center’s areas of focus and activities.

 The mission of Lehigh's Center for Innovation in Teaching and Learning (CITL) is to foster excellence and innovation in teaching, learning, and research by providing faculty and students with development opportunities, teaching tools, course development guidance, classroom and instructional support, and consultation services.